Melanie Peres

-Melanie Mariam Thanee Frasch (born December 1, 1971), better known as Melanie Peres (מלאני פרס) is an Israeli model and actress.
+Melanie Mariam Thanee Frasch (born December 1, 1971), better known as Melanie Peres (מלאני פרס) is a German-born Israeli model, actress, and singer.
 She has been a model for over 20 years, and has acted on various television programs and movies; she played the title role in the 2010 Israeli feature film Naomi.

 Early life

 Peres was born in West Berlin, West Germany to a Christian father Peter, and Jewish mother Nurith Frasch.
 She was named after American singer Melanie Safka.
 After her parents separated when she was 3 years old, she stayed with her father.
 At 15, under difficult relationship circumstances where her father remarried, she left and immigrated to Israel to join her mother; she stayed at an absorption center in Upper Nazareth.
 Peres mentioned in interviews that the move was a traumatic experience.
 Although her mother was born in Israel, Peres was not accustomed to the differences in mentality, and did not speak a word of Hebrew at the time of her immigration.
 She had also enrolled in an ulpan to learn Hebrew while attending the local high school, but considered that useless.